 How to create and manage a cash disbursement journal

-Before we get into this, it’s important to understand that there will almost always be a difference between what your journal or ledger says you have in the bank and what you actually have.
+Before we get into this, it’s important to understand that there will almost always be a difference between what your journal or ledger says you have in the bank and what is on your bank statement.
 This is due to a phenomenon called “cash float.”
 Floats are created by money in motion that has not arrived at its intended payee yet.

 In other words, don’t try to use your cash disbursement journal, which is essentially the “T-account” we mentioned above, to balance your bank account.
 These journals are used to record debits and credits at the time they happen, not when the money arrives.
 This is known as “accrual accounting.”
 Here’s an example of what one transaction looks like: